ben5962/android_plug_new_audio_format/README.md

 conclusion:  hard to find a way to reduce volume of information.

 # mediaplayer or exoplayer documentation
-the android audio stack was considered understood
+the android audio stack is considered understood in this documentation.
+I just found details about specific classes of both projects.
 conclusion: I have to understand android audio stack

 # android audio stack documentation